mantisdarling/Ultraviolette-mach-app/README.md

         exceptional production interfaces to understand how
         they are truly built.
 Not to copy.
 To learn.

-[LOG]   Series started by: mantisdarling
+[LOG]   Series started by  :  mantisdarling
-[LOG]   Mission: rebuild one great UI at a time, from scratch.
+[LOG]   Mission            :  rebuild one great UI at a time, from scratch.

 ┌──────┬──────────────────────────────┬──────────────────┬──────────────┐
 │  #   │  Project                     │  Stack           │  Status      │